I recently released my first WordPress plugin. Here's what I've learned about building and releasing something for free.

 My biggest issue with WordPress for publishing content on a regular basis is that is has no built-in calendar, so I ended up building my own...but aren't there already solutions out?
 Yes, there are loads.

 So, why did I not want to use one of the solutions that already existed?
 The quick answer is because I didn't like them, but a more truthful answer is that they try to be all things to all people, and that's not what I was after.

 The main point of Calendi is that it's simple and does exactly what it says on the tin.
 It shows you what's been published, what's going to be published and allows you to select multiple post types.

 The ability to see custom post types in the calendar was something a lot of calendars were missing, yet it's one of the earliest and easiest features I added.

-In the end the only solution I saw when it came to managing my own content was to built my own.
+In the end, the only solution I saw when it came to managing my own content was to build my own.